Scottish Cold-Pressed Rapeseed Oil is incredibly versatile in both savoury and sweet recipes.

 Ice cake, sprinkle with other half of grated lemon rind and store in the fridge.

-Glamis asparagus with rapeseed oil, lemon, honey and black pepper mayonnaise and buttered hazelnut crumb
+Glamis asparagus with Scottish Cold-Pressed Rapeseed Oil, lemon, honey and black pepper mayonnaise and buttered hazelnut crumb

 2 bunches of asparagus spears, trimmed